vemomoto/vemomoto/docs/ci_rvm.rst

 Installation
 ------------------------------------------------

-The package can soon be installed via pip.
-To install the package, you can then use
+The package can be installed via `pip <https://pypi.org/project/pip/>`_.
+To install the package, you can use

 .. code-block::